UPDATED 8/18/2021, Original Post: January 5, 2018

 Can I Remove My DWI Charge From My Criminal Record?

-Under Texas law, you can now receive a type of probation known as deferred adjudication for qualifying DWI cases.
 Deferred adjudication is a type of probation that does not result in a conviction.
-Although you are required to enter a plea of guilty or no contest, the judge never renders a finding of guilt.
-In exchange for you completing all the terms and conditions of probation, the judge will agree to dismiss your case and terminate your probation.
+Although you are required to enter a plea of guilty or "no contest," the judge does not render a finding of guilt.
+In exchange for you completing all the terms and conditions of probation, the judge agrees to dismiss your case and terminate your probation.

 What Must Be Shown In Court To Prove Intoxication?

-Generally, the State of Texas must prove the following elements beyond a reasonable doubt to prove the crime of Driving While Intoxicated: an individual was operating a motor vehicle in a public place while intoxicated.
-As you can imagine, the most litigated element of a DWI trial involves the evidence of intoxication.
-How is Intoxication proven?
+Generally, the State of Texas must prove the following elements beyond a reasonable doubt to prove the crime of Driving While Intoxicated:

-- Loss of the normal use of your mental faculties due to alcohol or a drug or
+- Loss of the normal use of your mental faculties due to alcohol or drug use or

 - An alcohol concentration of .08 or higher at the time you were driving